Tips for Negotiating Architectural Fees

 Contract Administration 30% of total fee

-Depending on the complexity of the work the total fee may range between 7% and 18% of the cost of the works, may be negotiated as a lump sum figure or may be derived from a time based formula.
-We understand that flexibility is required to satisfy individual requirements and we therefore consider and establish a fee proposal which best suits your circumstances.
+The total fee depends on the complexity of the work.
+It ranges between 7% and 18% of the cost of the works.
+The fee is negotiated as a lump sum figure.
+Alternatively, it is derived from a time based formula.
+We understand that flexibility is needed to satisfy individual requirements.
+Thus, we consider and set up a fee proposal which best suits your circumstances.